Portrait Photography Lighting

 By understanding the behaviour of this energy that we call light, you form a foundation for your success as a portrait photographer.

-A painter might not need to know the chemical and physical properties of each and every component of her oils or paints, but she must however, understand how to blend the different colours.
+A painter might not need to know the chemical and physical properties of each and every component of her oils or paints.
+However, she must understand how to blend the different colours.

 Also, how the paints behave as she applies them to the canvas takes practice, experience and knowledge.

-Just as a sculptor or painter must gain masterful insight into the physical behaviour of the raw materials of their chosen arts, so must the portrait photographer gain a keen and polished understanding of the behaviour of light.
+A sculptor or painter must gain masterful insight into the physical behaviour of the raw materials of their chosen arts.
+So must the portrait photographer gain a keen and polished understanding of the behaviour of light.

 The first prerequisite for any photography is some form of light being emitted from a source.
 Think about it, without light, photography is absolutely impossible.